miniconnect/miniconnect/README.md

 ## Session API usage

-The session API is an alternative for JDBC.
+The session API is an alternative to JDBC.
 The philosophy is, that a minimalistic database access API should do two things and nothing more: